swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 ## Full vs. Relative Paths

 The `cd` command takes an argument which is the directory name.
-Directories can be specified using either a *relative* path a full *path*.
+Directories can be specified using either a *relative* path or a full *path*.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
 Navigate to the home directory.
-Now, enter the `pwd` command and you should see:
+Now, enter the `pwd` command and you should see the full name of your home directory.

-    /home/swc

-which is the full name of your home directory.
-This tells you that you are in a directory called `swc`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+This tells you that you are in a directory that is named the same as your user, which sits inside one or more other directories.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to summarize: `swc` is a directory in `home` which is a directory in `/`.

-Now enter the following command:
+First, figure out again what the full path to your home directory was.
+Now enter the following command (replace the stuff in <> with the results from `pwd`).

-    cd /home/swc/boot-camps/shell
+    cd <pwd-results>/boot-camps/shell

 This jumps to `shell`.
 Now go back to the home directory.
 We saw earlier that the command: